StefanSchroeder/ttfsample/README.md

 ![Sample](https://raw.githubusercontent.com/StefanSchroeder/ttfsample/master/sample/sample.png)

-The name of the font will always be included, printed with a boring font, by default GNU FreeSansBold, that is always readable even if the font has only symbols.
+The name of the font will always be included, printed with a boring font, GNU FreeSansBold, that is always readable even if the font has only symbols.

 Author: Stefan Schröder, 2019, 2023